Informed Random Partition Models with Temporal Dependence: Simulation Studies

 Consider the following toy example: for $m = 5$, there are $52$ possible set partitions, and we can easily compute the probability of each partition under different prior distributions.
 Figure~\ref{fig:inducedPrior_comparison} shows the prior probability for each partition induced by the iCRP, the CPP, and the LSP prior, considering a CRP with $M = 1$.
 We choose as an initial partition $\rho_{0} = \{\{1,2\},\{3, 4, 5\}\}$, and use different values for the respective distribution shrinkage parameters.
-For the iCRP prior we fix the probability $\alpha$, and consider a spectrum of values between $(0,1)$.
+For the iCRP prior we fix a global $\alpha$ considering values between $(0,1)$.
 For the CPP, we take the parameter $\psi \in (1, 10)$, while for the LSP prior $\nu \in (0, 3)$.

 It is important to remark that the values of the tuning parameters for the three distributions are not directly comparable, as they have different interpretations and scales.
 Regardless, Figure~\ref{fig:inducedPrior_comparison} gives some insights into the different behavior of the three prior distributions and the effect of their shrinkage parameters.
-The iCRP model and LSP prior convergence to $\rho_0$, when values of their shrinkage parameter are $\alpha = 1$ and $\nu = 0$ respectively; under the CPP convergence to $\rho_0$ is formally obtained for $\psi \rightarrow\infty$, although in this example for $\psi = 15$ the probability assigned to $\rho_0$ is roughly $0.99$.
+The iCRP model and LSP prior converge to $\rho_0$, when values of their shrinkage parameter are $\alpha = 1$ and $\nu = 0$ respectively; under the CPP convergence to $\rho_0$ is formally obtained for $\psi \rightarrow\infty$, although in this example for $\psi = 15$ the probability assigned to $\rho_0$ is roughly $0.99$.
 The iCRP and CPP also include the CRP as a limiting distribution when their shrinkage parameters are equal to zero.
 Overall, the three priors show different characteristics in how they increase the probability weight of the initial partition, with the iCRP and LSP showing a ``concave'' shape and the CPP a ``convex'' one.

-The informed partition model can use different $\alpha_{ti}$ values, allowing a more flexible representation of the partition distribution than the one induced by the CPP and LSP priors.
-We refer to Figure~\ref{fig:enter-label} in the Appendix for an example where we consider different values of these parameters at the unit level.
+The informed partition model can use different $\alpha_{i}$ values for each unit, allowing a more flexible representation of the partition distribution than the one induced by the CPP and LSP priors.
+We refer to Figure~\ref{fig:enter-label} in the Supplementary Material for an example where we consider different values of these parameters at the unit level.